GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 ### 2) Furious Blow
 The first attack you make each round while in your battle rage gains a bonus equal to your heroism for the purpose of determining if the successful attack is a critical hit.

+### 3) Panicked Frenzy
+When you fail a save against a fear effect, but not critically fail, you may use your action to into Panicked Frenzy.
+This frenzy funtions identically to your battlerage trance, but is not cumulative with it.
+If you are already in your battlerage trance, it is replaced by the panicked frenzy (thus you are not afflicted by the battlerage trance ending).
+Any features which benefit your battlerage trance also affect your panicked frenzy.
+This frenzy lasts as long as you are affected by the fear.

 ### 3) Shout
 You may use your reaction to produce a shout which affects any number of creatures you can perceive within 3 yards.
 Those creatures get a -1 penalty to the next d20 they roll before the end of the next round.

 ### 4) Bash
+If you Press Attack to the first attack you make in the round, you gain a bonus to your attack based on the type of attack:
+* Ranged and One-handed melee weapon attacks, +1.
+* Unarmed Attacks and Two-handed melee weapon attacks, +2.

-If you Press Attack to the first attack you make in the round, you also gain a bonus to the attack roll equal to the number of hands your wield the weapon with.
-If in your battlerage trance, you also gain a bonus for the purpose of inflicting a critical hit equal to the number of hands you wield the weapon with.
+If in your battlerage trance, you also gain a bonus for the purpose of inflicting a critical hit equal to the number of hands you wield the weapon with, or a +1 if an unarmed attack.

 ### 4) Brutal Momentum
-Once per round, when you attack, if you moved the entirety of your movement (either a typical mode of movement or sprint) since the beginning of the round- you may use your reaction to grant yourself a bonus to your attack equal to 1/4 the distance in yards you moved since the start of the round or your previous action (whichever is most recent).
+When you attack, if you moved the entirety of your movement (either a typical mode of movement or sprint) since the beginning of the round- you may use your reaction to grant yourself a bonus to your attack equal to 1/4 the distance in yards you moved since the start of the round or your previous action (whichever is most recent).
 If you do, and the attack is a critical failure, you are vulnerable until the end of the round.

-### 6) Brutal Blow
+### 6) Reckless
-If you Press Attack while in your battlerage, you gain a bonus to your attack based on the type of attack:
-Ranged and One-handed melee weapon attacks, +1.
-Unarmed Attacks and Two-handed melee weapon attacks, +2.
+If you are vulnerable, but not prone, your follow up attacks do not have disadvantage.

 ### 7) Relentless Strike
-Once per round, when performing a follow up attack or your cleave attacks a creature, you may grant yourself advantag on that single attack roll.
+Once per round, when performing a follow up attack or your cleave attacks a creature, you may grant yourself advantage on that single attack roll.

 ### 7) Warcry
 Once per encounter, you may use your reaction to grant any number of other creatures you can perceive a +1 to their next attack roll before the end of the next round.
 They also gain a +1 to defense against the next attack made against them during this time.